simon-ritchie/apysc/docstring_markdowns/apysc/_type/value_util.md

 **[Raises]**

-- TypeError: If key type isn't str or int.
+- TypeError: If a key-type isn't str or int.

 ## `get_copy` function docstring

-Get a copy of specified instance if it is instance of CopyInterface.<hr>
+Get a copy of a specified instance if it is an instance of CopyInterface.<hr>

 **[Parameters]**